lsmor/functional-programming-with-haskell/README.md

 This online book is a translation of ["Programación Funcional con Haskell"](https://jaalonso.github.io/materias/PFconHaskell/temas.html) by [José A. Alonso Jiménez](https://jaalonso.github.io/) at University of Seville.
 It is suitable for students with or without prior knowledge in functional programming or progamming in general.

+> Note: The translation might not be 100% accurate as the original book may contain outdated instalation methods or exercises.
+It is up to Luis Morillo Najarro (lsmor) criteria to adapt the content.

 ## Site and Theme

 - This book is built with [Hakyll](https://jaspervdj.be/hakyll/) originally written by Jasper Van der Jeugt.